pmayer/visit-tracker/README.md

 * Currently, it creates Visits collection.
 It could be modified to use with ElasticSearch or other DB's.
 * Automatically filters out bots.
 * When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting.
 * Currently, it is only setup to log the visitors first visit and then store the visit ID in LocalStorage ..
-I could make this configurable going forward.
+This could be made configurable going forward.

 Track:
   * IP Address